Avvinashjha/Docs/JavaScript/docs/2_Function_And_Scope/5_Scope.md

 | Lexical Scope | Determined by code position | Inner can access outer | Basis of closure |
 | Shadowing | Redefining variable in inner space | Inner hides outer | Avoid accidental shadowing |

-> Q. What’s the difference between function scope and block scope?<br>
+> Q. What’s the difference between function scope and block scope?
+>
 >Function scope applies to variables declared with `var`; block scope applies to `let`/`const` inside `{}`.

->Q. What is lexical scope?<br>
+>Q. What is lexical scope?
+>
 >Lexical scope means variables are resolved based on where functions are **defined**, not where they are **called**.